⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 More autumn colours.

-We will follow the drainage all the way to the base of Blakiston’s east face (centre).
+We will follow the drainage all the way to the base of the southeast ridge of Piinaquiium / Ahkoinimahstakoo (Mount Blakiston) (centre).

 I seemed to have picked up a hitchhiker… (Photo by Andrew Nugara)